2025 World Technology Law Conference Agenda

 - Nils Lölfing, Bird & Bird LLP, Germany

-- James Gatto, Sheppard Mullin, USA
+- Jim Gatto, Sheppard Mullin, USA

 - Brian Adams, Qualcomm, USA